aistabci/abci-docs/en/docs/abci-cloudstorage/cs-account.md

 ### Cloud Storage Account for User

-This account allows users to use the ABCI Cloud Storage in general ways, such as uploading and downloading data.
+This account allows users to use ABCI Cloud Storage in general ways, such as uploading and downloading data.
 For example, 'aaa00000aa.1' is a name of a account.

 If an ABCI user belongs to multiple groups and uses ABCI Cloud Storage from the other group, another Cloud Storage Account 'aaa0000aa.2' is given to the user.